 Chinese Lunar New Year for 2015 will fall on 19th February.

 The Chinese people have very rich traditions for their New Year.
-Traditions and customs for the festive preparations have been described in an earlier hub.
+Traditions and customs for the festive preparations have been described in an earlier article.

-This hub deals mainly with the traditions and customs for Reunion Dinner and the 15 days of festive celebrations:
+This article deals mainly with the traditions and customs for Reunion Dinner and the 15 days of festive celebrations: